-Goals

-The goals of the County's financial policies are:

-- 1. To preserve capital through prudent budgeting and financial management. - 2.
-To achieve the most productive use of County funds that meets the goals of the Board of County Commissioners. - 3.
-To achieve a stable balance between the County's ongoing financial commitments and the continuing revenues available to the County. - 4.
-To leverage local dollars with Federal and State funding/grants. - 5.
-To support accountability to the citizens of Multnomah County.
+Goals The goals of the County's financial policies are: uuais 1.
+To preserve capital through prudent budgeting and financial management.
+2. To achieve the most productive use of County funds that meets the goals of the Board of County Commissioners.
+To achieve a stable balance between the County's ongoing financial commitments and the continuing revenues available to the County.
+4. To leverage local dollars with Federal and State funding/grants.
+5. To support accountability to the citizens of Multnomah County.
 It is the intention of the Multnomah County Board of Commissioners to comply with all federal and statutory requirements, Generally Accepted Accounting Principles (GAAP), and Governmental Accounting Standards Board (GASB) directives (see Multnomah County's Ordinance No. 1101).

-Financial Forecasts for the General Fund

-Governments at all levels should forecast major revenues and expenditures.
+Financial Forecasts for the General Fund Governments at all levels should forecast major revenues and expenditures.
 The forecast should extend at least three to five years beyond the budget period and be regularly monitored and updated.
 It should be clearly stated and available to participants in the budget process, as should its underlying assumptions and methodology.
 The forecast should also be referenced in the final budget document.
 To improve future forecasting, the variances between previous forecasts and actual amounts should be analyzed.
 The variance analysis should identify all factors that influence revenue collections, expenditure levels, and forecast assumptions.

-The Board of County Commissioners recognizes the importance of developing a combined revenue and expenditure forecast.
+Policy Statement The Board of County Commissioners recognizes the importance of developing a combined revenue and expenditure forecast.
 The Budget Office will prepare a five-year financial forecast for the General Fund to assess the long-term financial implications of current, as well as proposed, policies and programs.
 The forecast will detail assumptions regarding both short-term and long-term financial issues facing the county.
 Those assumptions will guide the development of appropriate financial strategies to achieve the goals outlined above.
 The forecast will be referenced on the County's website and incorporated in the annual budget document.
-The General Fund revenue and expenditure forecast will:

-- 1. Provide an understanding of available funding; - 2.
-Evaluate financial risk; - 3.
-Assess the likelihood that services can be sustained; - 4.
-Assess the level at which capital investment can be made; - 5.
-Identify future commitments and resource demands; - 6.
-Identify the key variables that might change the level of revenue; and - 7.
-Identify one-time-only resources and recommend appropriate uses.
+The General Fund revenue and expenditure forecast will: Evaluate financial risk; Assess the likelihood that services can be sustained; Assess the level at which capital investment can be made; Identify future commitments and resource demands; Identify the key variables that might change the level of revenue; and Identify one-time-only resources and recommend appropriate uses.
+Status The County is in compliance with this policy. www.multco.us/budget • Financial and Budget Policies 3

-Tax Revenues